How I Stopped Babysitting Claude Code

 I also run claude-hud for a status line that shows how much context I’ve used:

 The important number is the context percentage.
-Once it gets too high, Claude Code compacts the conversation and the agent loses nuance.
-The whole point of RTK and context-mode is to stay in the smart range for as long as possible—not about saving money (I use Max and Pro accounts), but about keeping the agent sharp.
+Once it gets too high, compaction happens and the agent loses nuance.
+The whole point of RTK and context-mode is to stay in the sharp range as long as possible — it’s not about saving money (I use Max and Pro accounts), it’s about not having the agent forget what it was doing.

 fff rounds out the context toolkit with fast file search that ranks results by how recently and frequently I’ve used them, and boosts git-dirty files.